Kvitsøy Vessel Traffic Service Centre: Operations

 Kvitsøy VTS is one of five vessel traffic services in operation in Norway.
 Its jurisdiction covers the North Sea from Bømlafjorden in the north to Jærens Rev in the south.
 Kvitsøy is situated in the center of the mouth of Boknafjorden, throughout which the VTS has jurisdiction.
 A particular responsibility is tied to access to the gas terminal at Kårstø.

 The center has three main duties.
 Firstly, it provides information services to vessels, such as the traffic situation, meteorological information and regulations.
 Secondly, it provides navigational assistant services to ships either on request or when deemed necessary by the staff.
 This often happens in severe weather conditions or in cases with technical difficulties with the ship.
 Thirdly, the VTS provides traffic organization to ensure a safe and orderly operation of the traffic.
 The center can draw on data from the Automatic Identification System, six local radars, meteorology, SafeSeaNet and video cameras.
 Server systems are redundant and include a backup at Horten VTS.
 The facility has an emergency generator which can produce power for at least four days.

-As of 2013 Kvitsøy VTS cleared 130,160 sailings within in the controlled waters.
+As of 2013 Kvitsøy VTS cleared 130,160 sailings within the controlled waters.
 The center averts 25 to 30 possible accidents or near accidents per year.
 The VTS is financed through fees charged on the heavy shipping traffic which creates the need for the center.
 Kvitsøy VTS is part of the Norwegian Coastal Administration.
 In case of emergencies, search and rescue operations fall under the Joint Rescue Coordination Centre of Southern Norway.

-The station is at any time manned with two traffic controllers and a pilot dispatcher, the facility employees 25 people on the island, making it the second-largest employer after the municipality.
+The station is at any time staffed with two traffic controllers and a pilot dispatcher, the facility employees 25 people on the island, making it the second-largest employer after the municipality.
 Employees do shift work with ten days at work and then three weeks off.
 In addition, it carried out the responsibility for pilot dispatching in Central and Western Norway.
 Within the VTS area there are two pilot stations, situated at Tananger and Karmøy.